Azure/aks-engine/CONTRIBUTING.md

 The Microsoft aks-engine project accepts contributions via GitHub pull requests.
 This document outlines the process to help get your contribution accepted.

+Please see also the [AKS Engine Developer Guide](docs/community/developer-guide.md).

 ## Contributor License Agreements

 We'd love to accept your patches!
 Before we can take them, we have to jump a